MauricioZepeda/In-the-Guaren-Backend/README.md

 ```
 **P.S: Likewise you can use postman without these variables by replacing the data manually**

-**Finally: The .dev file was uploaded to avoid problems with environment variables when cloning the project.**
+**Finally: The .env file was uploaded to avoid problems with environment variables when cloning the project.**